paolochang/console-frog/README.md

-# flog README
+# frog README

-This is the README for your extension "flog".
+This is the README for your extension "frog".
 After writing up a brief description, we recommend including the following sections.

 ## Features